Withdrawing or Dropping Courses

 - The student must provide correct information.
 The intentional misreporting of information on financial aid application forms is a violation of the law and is considered a criminal offense which could result in indictment under the U.S. Criminal Code.

-- The student must return all additional documentation, verification, corrections, and/or new information requested by either the Financial Aid Office or the agency to which an application was submitted.
+- The student must return all additional documentation, verification, corrections, and/or new information requested by either the Office of Student Financial Aid or the agency to which an application was submitted.

-- The student must report to the Financial Aid Office any additional financial resources received by him/her during the period of his/her financial aid award.
+- The student must report to the Office of Student Financial Aid any additional financial resources received by him/her during the period of his/her financial aid award.

 - The student is responsible for reading and understanding all forms that he/she is asked to sign and for keeping copies of the forms.